brandonwamboldt/nodeftpd/README.md

 NodeFTPD
 ========

 NodeFTPD is an FTP server written for Node.js.
 It's currently under heavy development and should not, under any circumstances, be used in production (or any environment connected to the Internet).
-It doesn't even support real authentication yet!

 It is however, a real FTP server.
-The bulk of basic FTP features have been implemented, and I'm currently working on authentication and features related to that.
+The bulk of basic FTP features have been implemented, and I'm working on more advanced features like alternative authentication mechanisms and SSL/TLS support (FTPS/FTPES).

 The project is a Node.js/JavaScript learning project, but I intend on making it into a feature complete FTP server that I can deploy on my own servers.